RX-M/guacamole/README.md

 ```

 Running `configure` will determine which libraries are available, selecting the appropriate components for building
 depending on what is installed.
-The `--with-init-dir=` flag creates a startup script for guacd into the target
-directory, so that we can configure guacd to start automatically on boot.

 ```
 user@ubuntu:/tmp$ cd guacamole-server-0.9.14/

 user@ubuntu:/tmp$ sudo mkdir /etc/guacamole

-user@ubuntu:/tmp/guacamole-server-0.9.14$ ./configure --with-init-dir=/etc/guacamole
+user@ubuntu:/tmp/guacamole-server-0.9.14$ ./configure

 ...